pelicheng/recipe-rating-analysis/README.md

 ### Missingness Dependency
 **Null Hypothesis:** The missingness of ratings does not depend on the number of steps of the recipe.

-**Alternate Hypothesis:** The missingness of ratings does depend on the number of steps of the recipe.
+**Alternative Hypothesis:** The missingness of ratings does depend on the number of steps of the recipe.

 **Test Statistic:** The difference in mean steps for missing and non-missing rating recipes.
 - Observed Difference: 1.3386412335909217